t0nyz0/Bambu-Poop-Conveyor-ESP32/README.md

 - **Logs URL:** Log history page (`/logs`)
 - **Manual Run URL:** Opening this URL runs the motor manually (`/run`)

+### FAQ / Troubleshooting

+*What do the flashing lights mean when its first turned on?*
+- Flashing yellow only = Connecting to WiFi
+- Solid Green = We are connected to Wifi and MQTT printer
+- Red Light on bootup = No Wifi / No MQTT (Solid red also when conveyor is running)
+- Green light / Yellow flashing = Wifi connected / Attempting to connect to printer
+- Green light / Yellow solid = Wifi conncted / Issue connecting to printer via MQTT

+*The ESP32 doesnt connect to the printer*
+- Double check that your printer is setup with Access Code and LAN only mode is **OFF** [See Bambu Wiki](https://wiki.bambulab.com/en/knowledge-sharing/enable-lan-mode)
+- Double check your SN matches the settings you put in
+- Make sure your printer has good Wifi signal
+- Make sure the ESP32 has good Wifi signal
+- Reach out to me if you still have issues

 ## License